NicholasMamo/multiplex-plot/README.md

 # Multiplex

-A Python library that builds on matplotlib, providing new types of visualizations
+A Python library that builds on matplotlib, providing new types of visualizations to help you explore your data and explain it better.

 ## Getting Started